What Is Heavy Water?

 - Heavy water is often used instead of normal water in IR (infrared) spectroscopy.

-- As a moderator in the nuclear reactor to slow down the neutrons.
-Since it can slow down the fast-moving neutrons so that they can react with the 235U isotope instead of the 238U isotope.
+- It is used as a moderator in the nuclear reactor to slow down the neutrons.
+Since it can slow down the fast-moving neutrons, they can react with the 235U isotope instead of the 238U isotope.

 - The metabolic rate in humans and animals is tested with the help of a mixture of D2O and heavy-oxygen water.

 - Tritium, the active substance used in controlled nuclear fusion reactions, is formed when the deuterium present in heavy water captures a neutron.

 Can You Drink Heavy Water?
 Is It Dangerous?

 Most of the time, when we talk about heavy water, we tend to relate it to nuclear reactors and radioactive materials.
 However, pure heavy water is not radioactive and not so harmful if ingested by human beings in small quantities.
 It is only harmful or dangerous if the water is consumed in large quantities or if heavy water is taken for a long duration of time.
 Poisoning may occur and lead to symptoms like dizziness and loss of blood pressure.

 Here, we have learnt about the physical and chemical properties of heavy water along with its uses.
 To learn more about deuterium oxide and other important compounds used in nuclear reactors, register with BYJU’S and download BYJU’S – The Learning App on your smartphone.

 What is the chemical formula of heavy water?

 What is the boiling point of heavy water?